Review access to groups or applications in Azure AD access reviews

 Click the Begin review link for the access review you want to perform.

 Once you have opened the access review, you see the names of users who need to be reviewed.

 If the request is to review your own access, the page will look different.
 For more information, see Review access for yourself to groups or applications.

 There are two ways that you can approve or deny access:

-- You can approve or deny each request individually, or
+- You can approve or deny access for one or more users, or

 - You can accept the system recommendations, which is the easiest and quickest way.